uvicmakerlab/LongNowOfUlysses/English507/Logs/christieLog.md

 #Mar26
 ##Status Update
 * Neatline works (and will soon work on my webspace).
-Neatline maps can work with a bit more time, but will still only run locally (unless we pay for geoserver hosting).
+Map streaming using Neatline maps works (although the coordinate issue will take a bit more work to resolve, perhaps solved by switching coordinate system in ArcGIS or by using GRASS GIS instead).
+Neatline maps will still only run locally (unless we pay for geoserver hosting).
 * Because of issues surrounding geoserver hosting, we are currently looking at iterating our Google Earth work for our final presentation.
 A webcast seems to be the most persuasive option.
 We'll also look into possibilities for deploying our map data online.
 * Once we have more points entered on the tactile map in Mudbox, the model will be fabrication ready.
-* For our final iteration of the tactile map, I plan to implement Katie's temporality ratios in Mudbox by adjusting the values for the strength and size of the bulge tool.
+* For our final iteration of the tactile map, aI plan to implement Katie's temporality ratios in Mudbox by adjusting the values for the strength and size of the bulge tool.

 #Mar25